joelittlejohn/lein-project-clean/README.md

 # lein-project-clean

-A lein plugin to tidy/refactor source files in a project via refactor-nrepl middleware
+A lein plugin to tidy/refactor source files in a project via refactor-nrepl middleware.

 ## Usage